What Are Leveraged Exchange-Traded Funds?

-Leveraged Exchange Traded Funds are fast-becoming one of the most popular types of ETFs.
-And while they are an aggressive new ETF innovation, they are also a very controversial ETF innovation.
-However before you can formulate an opinion on whether these new funds are good or evil, you need to know the basics.
+Leveraged ETFs are quickly becoming one of the most popular types of ETFs.
+And while they are an aggressive new ETF innovation, they are also a controversial one.
+Before you can formulate an opinion on whether these new funds are good for you, you need to know the basics.

 What Is a Leveraged ETF?